jagdeep/ansible/README.md

-# Ansible for Workstation Setup on Fedora 32
+# Ansible for Fedora 35
+Ansible Playbook for a Fedora 35 workstation Setup using ansible-pull

 ## Install Ansible

+Ansible is an IT automation tool.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

 ```
 sudo yum install ansible
 ```